cjdbarlow/bedside-notebook/disease/cvs/phtn.md

 * Elevated JVP
 * Hepatomegaly
 * Pulsatile liver
+* Ascites
+* Peripheral oedema

 ##Diagnostic Approach and DDx
 ##Investigations
+Six minute walk test:
+* Desaturation of >10% or distance <350m is significant of perioperative morbidity

 Right heart catheterisation:
 * Diagnostic
 * Of greater utility in type 1 and type 2